 We’ve all heard about how the second you drive off the dealer’s lot, your new car starts to depreciate.
 In fact, most cars lose 10% of their value on that first drive-off.

 That first year after buying a new car is a killer: the value often drops 20% or more.
 After that, you can expect it to lose about 10% of its value each year.

-Is there anything you can do to avoid this massive hit?
+Most cars fall somewhere in between the two extremes, and they do depreciate substantially each year.
+Is there anything you can do to avoid this hit?
 There are a few things that might help:

 Some people are completely set on buying a used car, no question, no matter what.
 But if you’re not… buying used is the best way to go.
 Because you can often get a relatively new car with low miles, in like-new condition, yet the original buyer absorbs that big 20+% loss.

 And it’s actually not too hard to find these low-mileage, like-new cars for sale.
 Often times someone has an unexpected change of situation—maybe they find out they’ve having a baby, or need to move overseas, or somewhere with a different climate—that requires a different type of car.
 Which means they need to sell quickly, and gives you a perfect opportunity to swoop in and get a great deal.

 If you do this, it’s really ideal if you can get a car new and low mileage enough that it’s still covered under the original manufacturer’s warranty.
 That gives you total peace of mind, and removes the unknown variable of unexpected repairs—which could quickly become enough of a financial liability that they’d cancel out the cost advantage of buying used.

 Get a great deal